bumptech/nitro/docs/nitro.md

  1. Nitro send is a "naive send" that will send to any available peer socket.
- 2. If the socket is a connected socket, the frame is sent to the peer socket if it is currently connected; otherwise queued
+ 2. If the socket is a connected socket, the frame is sent to the peer socket if it is currently connected; otherwise it is queued
  3. If the socket is a bound socket, the frame is sent to:
-    * On a "tcp" socket, the first peer socket that will accept the write() on the network (when there is room in the outgoing kernel buffer)
+    * On a "tcp" socket, the first peer socket that will accept the write() on the network (i.e, when there is room in the outgoing kernel buffer)
     * On an "inproc" socket, the next peer socket in round-robin order
  4. `nitro_send` will block if the outbound queue is full, unless